Lozzalingo/DuckBot/README.md

 - **Sentence Transformers**: Used for converting input text into embeddings for similarity-based responses.
 - **HTML/CSS/JavaScript**: Frontend interface for interaction.
 - **PHP**: Simple server-side scripting to interface between the frontend and the backend.
-- **Retrieval-Augmented Generation (RAG)**: Combines fact retrieval from the database with AI-driven text generation for more contextually relevant and personalized responses.
+- **Retrieval-Augmented Generation (RAG)**: Combines fact retrieval from the database with AI-driven text generation for more contextually relevant and personalised responses.

 ## Contributing